frankvalli/Student-Teacher-Feature-Pyramid-Matching-for-Anomaly-Detection/README.md

 # Student-Teacher Feature Pyramid Matching for Anomaly Detection

 This repository is an unofficial implementation of the network described in the paper [Wang, G., Han, S., Ding, E., & Huang, D. (2021).
-Student-Teacher Feature Pyramid Matching for Anomaly Detection.
-In The British Machine Vision Conference (BMVC)](https://arxiv.org/pdf/2103.04257.pdf).
+Student-Teacher Feature Pyramid Matching for Anomaly Detection. *The British Machine Vision Conference (BMVC)*](https://arxiv.org/pdf/2103.04257.pdf).

 ![STFPM](images/stfpm.png)